Elijah1111/PiRadio/README.md

 This was designed to work as a service in the Raspberry Pi.

-The radio takes in responses from the GPIO as inputs and displays to an external LCD screen. the service also runs a web page that controls the radio at the Pi's IP adress
+The radio takes in responses from the GPIO as inputs and displays to an external LCD screen.
+The service also runs a web page that controls the radio at the Pi's IP adress

 ## Dependencies
 [VLC For Python](https://wiki.videolan.org/Python_bindings/)